linkthehylian/UNoVSync/README.md

 ### - Why did you make this?

-I know having vsync off for a card game sounds a bit silly, but I really didn't like how I was locked to 60 fps with no way to turn it off.
+I know having V-Sync off for a card game sounds a bit silly, but I really didn't like how I was locked to 60 fps with no way to turn it off.
 It doesn't affect anything with the gameplay either.
 So it exists for those that want it.

 ### - What all has been changed with your mod?

 Nothing that would alter your gameplay or online interactions.
 I did some small personal changes before the game actually reaches the menu (listed below).
-And made a toggable GUI in the Settings to turn vsync on or off.
+And made a toggable GUI in the Settings to turn V-Sync on or off.

 Here are the changes I've made with the game: